grongierisc/Swift-FHIR-Iris/README.md

 This search for patient with the same family name.

-Here we can image othere workflow like with Oauth2 and JWT token to join the patientid and his token.
+Here we can imaging other senarios like with Oauth2 and JWT token to join the patientid and his token.
 But for this demo we keep things simple.

 Next if the patient exist, we retrive it, otherwise we create the patient :